rrumana/arch/keybinds.md

 # This is where my keybinds will go

 This system is a work in progress.
-I am currently using Hyprland, Tmux, Neovim, so expect many keybinds. keybinds will be applied through the appropriate dotfiles, this is just a reference document.
+I am currently using Hyprland, Tmux, Neovim, so expect many keybinds.
+Keybinds will be applied through the appropriate dotfiles, this is just a reference document.

 # Hyprland
 Leader key is 'Super' (Command on Mac or Windows Key)